Methodist Girls' High School (Mamfe)

 Methodist Girls' High School (Meghis) is a Ghanaian girls' second-cycle institution at Mamfe, in the Akuapim North District of the Eastern Region.

 History

-The school was established in 1984 as a private institution called Mamfe State College.
-However, due to financial, administrative and staffing problems, in 1988 the school was handed over to the Methodist Church Ghana, as a result it was renamed to Methodist High School.
-Government absorbed the school into the public system in January 1993.
+Methodist Girls' Senior High School (MEGHIS) was established in 1984 as a private mixed-gender institution known as Mamfe State College.
+However, due to financial, administrative, and staffing challenges, the school was handed over to the Methodist Church Ghana, in 1988 and renamed Methodist High School.
+In January 1993, it was absorbed into the public education system by the government.
+Later, in September 2003, the school was converted into a single-sex girls' institution, renamed Methodist Girls' Secondary School, and admitted its first batch of female students.

 Achievements

-Mamfe Methodist girls won the 2019 World ROBOFEST competition held at Michigan in the United States of America.
+Mamfe Methodist Girls' won the 2019 World ROBOFEST competition held at Michigan in the United States of America.

-The Methodist Girls High School (MEGHIS), once again emerged winners of World Robotic Competition in 2020.
+The Methodist Girls' High School (MEGHIS), once again emerged winners of World Robotic Competition in 2020.